sam-c14/hallify-frontend/README.md

 5. **Run the Development Server**: After installing the dependencies, you can start the development server using the following command:
    `npm run dev`

+6. **Pull Requests**: To work on any feature, branch off the dev branch and name the branch using this convention your-name/feature/feature-name-to-be-worked-on.
+Each PR should be made to the dev branch.

-6. **Start Coding**: You're all set!
+7. **Start Coding**: You're all set!
 Now you can start coding and making changes to the project.

-7. Ensure you stick to best practices and professional guidelines.

 # 📦 Redux Overview